RobRendell/gTove/README.md

 ---

+* Movable window when still freely resizing width can do this thing when clicking on something in it can pop up the scrollbar and otherwise ignore your click.
+* Turn off grid snap, rotate map to random angle (minis on map move/rotate correctly), turn on grid snap and rotate map so it snaps: minis don't snap to the correct position/rotation.
 * Copy from (or duplicate?) tabletops, getting all the settings.
 * Nominate an "entry point" for a scenario, where the camera first focuses on load.
 * Change ambient light levels - affect only maps (e.g. light a daytime map with dim blue light to make it look like